statebox/fsm-oracle/README.md

 |`4`|Filesystem error: File cannot be read.   |
 ## Input format

 Input has to be fed as JSON, and is converted to Idris terms and types through the use of [Typedefs](https://github.com/typedefs/typedefs).
 The Idris types for FSM executions are defined in the file `Tgraph.idr`.

 The internal input format is a term of type `FSMExec`, and is of the form `(FSMSpec, FSMState, FSMPath)`.
-It consists of three things: A specification of the FSM on which executions are run (`FSMSpec`), an initial state (`FSMState`), and a list of actions (`FSMPath`).
+It consists of three things: A specification of the FSM on which executions are run (`FSMSpec`), an initial state (`FSMState`), and a list of actions to evaluate (`FSMPath`).

 #### `FSMSpec`
 The type of `FSMSpec` is `(Nat,List (Nat Nat))`: The FSM is specified as a pair, where the first component denotes the number of states (vertexes) of the FSM, while the second is a list of pairs of vertexes (edgelist) denoting the possible actions.